 Compensation Committee: The compensation committee is under the microscope of both shareholders and the public.
 We work with the committee to ensure that it is well equipped to make effective business decisions, and advise on appropriate and effective disclosure engagement with shareholders.

 Special Committees: Special committees are often established to take on board responsibilities with respect to litigation, transactions or other events that are out of the ordinary course of the business.
-We advise on the establishment of the committee, its responsibilities and authority, the discharge of its mandate, and the disclosure, documentation and diligence associated.
+We advise on the establishment of the committee, its responsibilities and authority, the discharge of its mandate, and the associated disclosure, documentation and diligence.

 Management: Management is an integral partner in the organization’s governance practices.
 We work with management teams in developing an approach to governance that aligns with the needs of the corporation and is mindful of current market expectations.
 We advise on the relationship between management and the board, including communication with the board.
 We also advise on the relationship between management and the corporation’s shareholders and other stakeholders, including matters of disclosure and compliance.

-Shareholders: Whether one uses the term “engaged”, “activist” or “proactive” to describe shareholders who wish to express their views on the corporation’s governance strategy, shareholders today regularly reach out to the organizations in which they invest.
+Shareholders: Shareholders today regularly reach out to the organizations in which they invest to express their views on the corporation’s governance strategy.
 We advise shareholders on the issues of greatest concern to them and on how to communicate those concerns effectively.
 We also advise shareholders on how to structure their relationships with the organization in which they invest.

 Creditors: Lenders and other creditors focus increasingly on corporate governance.
 We advise creditors in connection with their risk analysis and as part of the structuring and monitoring of a credit relationship.